apache/pulsar/site2/docs/tiered-storage-filesystem.md

     ![](assets/FileSystem-8.png)

-## Read offloaded data from fileSystem
+## Read offloaded data from filesystem

-This section provides detailed instructions about how to read data out as Ledger Entry in the file system.

-* The data was offloaded as `MapFile` to the following path:
+* The offloaded data is stored as `MapFile` in the following new path of the filesystem:
   ```properties
     path = storageBasePath + "/" + managedLedgerName + "/" + ledgerId + "-" + uuid.toString();
   ```
-    1. storageBasePath is the value of `hadoop.tmp.dir`, configured in `broker.conf` or `filesystem_offload_core_site.xml`
+    * `storageBasePath` is the value of `hadoop.tmp.dir`, which is configured in `broker.conf` or `filesystem_offload_core_site.xml`.
-    2. managedLedgerName is the name of the persistentTopic manager Ledger
+    * `managedLedgerName` is the ledger name of the persistentTopic manager.
   ```shell
      managedLedgerName of persistent://public/default/topics-name is public/default/persistent/topics-name.
   ```
-  Can use the following method to get the managedLedgerName:
+  You can use the following method to get `managedLedgerName`:
   ```shell
      String managedLedgerName = TopicName.get("persistent://public/default/topics-name").getPersistenceNamingEncoding();
   ```

+To read data out as ledger entries from the filesystem, complete the following steps.
-* Create a reader to read `MapFile` according to the above path and the `configuration` of the file system
+1. Create a reader to read both `MapFile` with a new path and the `configuration` of the filesystem.
   ```shell
      MapFile.Reader reader = new MapFile.Reader(new Path(dataFilePath),  configuration);
   ```
-* Read data as `LedgerEntry` from FileSystem.
+2. Read the data as `LedgerEntry` from the filesystem.
   ```java
      LongWritable key = new LongWritable();
      BytesWritable value = new BytesWritable();